maxnasonov/opsworks-recipes/README.md

 # README #

-If you finding for recipes that you can use on Amazon Opsworks you will found some here.
+If you are looking for recipes that you can use on Amazon Opsworks you will found some here.
 The first feature is how to deploy Docker containers using docker compose.
 See the wiki page for more information.